Request a Peer Educator in the Classroom

 Faculty Criteria & Requirements

 Depending on the number of available Peer Educators each semester, Peer Connections cannot guarantee or provide every faculty applicant with an assigned Peer Educator.
-Based on experience and feedback, Classroom Peer Mentors work best with Faculty Mentors who agree to meet the Faculty Mentor Requirements (.pdf) and who fulfill the following criteria:
+Based on experience and feedback, Classroom Peer Mentors work best with Faculty Partners who agree to meet the Faculty Partner Requirements (.pdf) and who fulfill the following criteria:

 - demonstrate familiarity or previous experience with the Peer Mentor role